BlueByteSystemsInc/PDMShell/src/DOCMANPROPS.md

 This command supports two primary modes:

-- **Export Mode (Default)** — Reads properties from SOLIDWORKS files and writes them to a CSV file
+- **Export Mode (Default)** â€” Reads properties from SOLIDWORKS files and writes them to a CSV file
-- **Update Mode** — Reads a CSV file and writes the properties back into the SOLIDWORKS files (Same CSV from Export mode)
+- **Update Mode** â€” Reads a CSV file and writes the properties back into the SOLIDWORKS files (Same CSV from Export mode)
-- **Refresh Mode** — Reads a CSV file and refreshes the content of the csv.
+- **Refresh Mode** â€” Reads a CSV file and refreshes the content of the csv.

 > [!NOTE]